microsoft/vscode-react-native/README.md

 # Network Inspector

-The extenison provides `Network inspector` feature to inspect outgoing network traffic in your apps.
+The extension provides `Network inspector` feature to inspect outgoing network traffic in your apps.
 You can browse all requests being made and their responses in VS Code DevTools console.

 ![image](images/network-inspector.png)

 ### Network inspector requirements

-Before using the Network inspector, please, make sure that your system meets the following requirements:
+Before using the Network inspector, please make sure that your system meets the following requirements:

 - `OpenSSL` utility is installed and added to PATH.
 You can install `OpenSSL` the following way:
   - Windows: `choco install openssl`